thepirat000/Audit.NET/src/Audit.WebApi/README.md

 ### Settings

-The `AuditApi` attribute can be configured with the following properties:
+The `AuditApiAttribute` can be configured with the following properties:
 - **EventTypeName**: A string that identifies the event type.
 Can contain the following placeholders:
   - \{controller}: replaced with the controller name.
   - \{action}: replaced with the action method name.